li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 ## 2. Dataset Download

-You can download the mesh data of objects in GraspM3 from the link.
+You can download the mesh data of objects in GraspM3 from the [link](https://drive.google.com/drive/folders/1nBVx9aubPUOk_FHKR8ec5tkQrTQcF2qq?usp=sharing).The file is named `meshdata.tar.gz`.

 The structure of the mesh data for a single object is as follows: